mindis/retailer-docs/Supplier FAQ test.rst

 How do I update inventory for my products?
 ++++++++++++++++++++++++++++++++++++++++++
-You can update inventory levels by updating the “Inventory” column for all products in your feed, saving this as a `csv file <https://www.rangespan.com/downloads/saving_csv.pdf>`_, and uploading this by following the guide `here <https://www.rangespan.com/downloads/uploading-feed-webUI.pdf>`_.
+You can update inventory levels by updating the "Inventory" column for all products in your feed, saving this as a `csv file <https://www.rangespan.com/downloads/saving_csv.pdf>`_, and uploading this by following the guide `here <https://www.rangespan.com/downloads/uploading-feed-webUI.pdf>`_.

 I want to discontinue products with Rangespan.
 How should I do this?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++